TobiasWeller/SemanticImageAnnotator/README.md

 ## Annotator Setup
 * Go to Special Pages and Click on *Semantic Image Annotator* under the Group *Annotation*
+     * *Remark: Only Users with sysops rights are allowed to access the page.*
 * Click on the Install button to setup Semantic Image Annotator and refresh the Special Page
 * You can now Link PageForms to Annotation-Categories by using the Table on Special Page.